OHDSI/TheBookOfOhdsi/PatientLevelPrediction.md

 ## Single model viewer app

 Exploring the performance of a prediction model is easiest with the `viewPlp` function.
 This requires a results object as the input.
 If developing models in R we can use the result of `runPLp` as the input.
-If using the ATLAS-generated study package, then we need to load one of the models (in this example we will load Analysis_1):
+If using the ATLAS-generated study package, then we need to load one of the models (in this example we will load Analysis_1): \index{model viewer app}

 ```r